papum20/unibo__projects__ChessVerse/doc/workflow/testing.md

 ### async

-Test are found by python in `code/async/tests/unit`.
+Test are found by python in `code/async/test/unit`.
-The test can be executed running `python3.12 -m unittest unit_test.TestChessSocketIO`.
+The test can be executed from inside the folder above by running `python3.12 -m unittest test_*`.

 ### django